poojapathak0/vyra/docs/TUTORIAL.md

-# IntentLang Tutorial
+# Vyra Tutorial

-Welcome to IntentLang!
+Welcome to Vyra!
 This tutorial will teach you how to write code in plain English.

 ## Table of Contents